California

-The economy of California is the largest of any U.S. state, with an estimated 2024 gross state product of $4.172 trillion as of Q4 2024.
-It is the world's largest sub-national economy and, if it were an independent country, would be the fourth-largest economy in the world (putting it, as of 2025, behind Germany and ahead of Japan) when ranked by nominal GDP.
+The economy of California is the largest of any U.S. state, with an estimated 2025 gross state product of $4.296 trillion as of Q3 2025.
+It is also the world's largest sub-national economy and, if it were an independent country, would be the fourth-largest economy in the world (behind Germany and ahead of Japan) by nominal GDP as of 2025.
 The state's agricultural industry leads the nation in output, fueled by its production of dairy, almonds, and grapes.
+Despite heavy reliance on seaborne foreign crude oil, California also refines some of its own oil, primarily drilled from Kern County.
 With the busiest port in the country (Los Angeles), California plays a pivotal role in the global supply chain, hauling in about 40% of goods imported to the US.
 Notable contributions to popular culture, ranging from entertainment, sports, music, and fashion, have their origins in California.
-Hollywood in Los Angeles is the center of the U.S. film industry and one of the oldest and largest film industries in the world; profoundly influencing global entertainment since the 1920s.
-The San Francisco Bay's Silicon Valley is the center of the global technology industry.
+The state also has made substantial contributions in the fields of communication, information, innovation, education, environmentalism, entertainment, economics, politics, technology, and religion.
+California is known for its contributions to the American film industry, hippie counterculture, beach and car culture, the personal computer, the internet, fast food, diners, burger joints, skateboarding, and the fortune cookie, among other inventions.
+Despite an exodus of filmmaking from California, Hollywood continues to be an important center of the U.S. film industry, one of the oldest and largest film industries in the world; profoundly influencing global entertainment since the 1920s.
+The San Francisco Bay Area's Silicon Valley is the center of the global technology industry.

 Etymology

-The word "California" and its namesake ruler, Queen Calafia, originate in the 1510 epic Las Sergas de Esplandián, written by Garci Rodríguez de Montalvo.